TheSkele27/skele-sbot/README.md

 **Who made Sunbeam?** Sunbeam is currently made by the TheSkele27 and other contributors.

-**Where is the Discord server at?** Join our Discord server here: We dont have one yet however my discord name is TheSkele27#1337

-**How can I help or contribute?** You can make pull requests or feature requests.
+**Where is the Discord server at?** Join our Discord server here: https://discord.gg/9myPTwq **How can I help or contribute?** You can make pull requests or feature requests.
 Anything is appreciated!

 **How can I install the bot myself?** Wiki coming soon.